MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.0/Get-AzureRMWebAppSlotMetrics.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmWebAppSlotMetrics** cmdlet gets metrics for an azure_2 Web App slot.
+The **Get-AzureRmWebAppSlotMetrics** cmdlet gets metrics for an Azure Web App slot.

 ## EXAMPLES